Social anthropology: Comparison with cultural anthropology

-The term cultural anthropology is generally applied to ethnographic works that are holistic in spirit, are oriented to the ways in which culture affects individual experience, or aim to provide a rounded view of the knowledge, customs, and institutions of people.
-Social anthropology is a term applied to ethnographic works that attempt to isolate a particular system of social relations such as those that comprise domestic life, economy, law, politics, or religion, give analytical priority to the organizational bases of social life, and attend to cultural phenomena as somewhat secondary to the main issues of social scientific inquiry.
+The term cultural anthropology is generally applied to ethnographic works that are holistic in spirit, oriented toward how culture affects individual experience, or that aim to provide a rounded view of the knowledge, customs, and institutions of people.
+Social anthropology is a term applied to ethnographic works that attempt to isolate a particular system of social relations, such as those that comprise domestic life, economy, law, politics, or religion, give analytical priority to the organizational bases of social life, and attend to cultural phenomena as somewhat secondary to the main issues of social scientific inquiry.

 Topics of interest for social anthropologists have included customs, economic and political organization, law and conflict resolution, patterns of consumption and exchange, kinship and family structure, gender relations, childbearing and socialization, religion, while present-day social anthropologists are also concerned with issues of globalism, ethnic violence, gender studies, transnationalism and local experience, and the emerging cultures of cyberspace, and can also help with bringing opponents together when environmental concerns come into conflict with economic developments.

-British and American anthropologists including Gillian Tett and Karen Ho who studied Wall Street provided an alternative explanation for the 2008 financial crisis to the technical explanations rooted in economic and political theory.
+British and American anthropologists, including Gillian Tett and Karen Ho, who studied Wall Street, provided an alternative explanation for the 2008 financial crisis to the technical explanations rooted in economic and political theory.

 Differences among British, French, and American sociocultural anthropologies have diminished with increasing dialogue and borrowing of both theory and methods.
-Social and cultural anthropologists, and some who integrate the two, are found in most institutes of anthropology.
-Thus the formal names of institutional units no longer necessarily reflect fully the content of the disciplines these cover.
+Social and cultural anthropologists, and some who integrate the two, are found in most anthropology institutes.
+Thus, the formal names of institutional units no longer necessarily fully reflect the content of the disciplines they cover.
 Some, such as the Institute of Social and Cultural Anthropology (Oxford), changed their name to reflect the change in composition; others, such as Social Anthropology at the University of Kent, became simply Anthropology.
 Most retain the name under which they were founded.

 Long-term qualitative research, including intensive field studies (emphasizing participant observation methods), has been traditionally encouraged in social anthropology rather than quantitative analysis of surveys, questionnaires and brief field visits typically used by economists, political scientists, and (most) sociologists.